OphirOkman/Git-Example-vladi/README.md

  this tutorial teaches you GitHub essentials like repositories, branches, commits, and pull requests.
 You'll create your own Hello World repository and learn GitHub's pull request workflow, a popular way to create and review code.

- In this quickstart guide, you will:
+ In this quick start guide, you will:

   Create and use a repository.
   Start and manage a new branch.